SeldonIO/seldonio.github.com/movie-recommender-demo.md

   {% endhighlight %}

 There are no user attributes so the user csv file just has user ids taken from the Movielens dataset.

+The scripts to create these import data files for Seldon can be found at [https://github.com/SeldonIO/importer-movielens-10m](https://github.com/SeldonIO/importer-movielens-10m).

 We can now run the generic scripts provided in the seldon-tools container to populate the database as well as create a historical actions JSON file from the Movielens ratings we can use in training the  user activity based models.